mike-engel/jwt-cli/README.md

 ## GoFish

-`jwt-cli` is also avaible on Windows, MacOSX and Linux using GoFish.
+`jwt-cli` is also available on Windows, macOS, and Linux using GoFish.
 See [gofi.sh](https://gofi.sh/index.html#install) for instructions for getting GoFish.

-After installing GoFish, getting `jwt-cli` is just running:
+After installing GoFish, run `jwt-cli` with:

 ```sh
 gofish install jwt-cli